 Most often I wear our Mens Basic Tee for upper body tattoos.
 They’re a great fitting 100% airlume combed and ring spun cotton and you can buy 3 and get the 4th free.

-Tattoo numbing creams have made for a much happier tattooist.
-My tattooist could crank his reggaeton and work on me while I sat as still as a rock.
+With numbing cream I can sit still all day, with no need for breaks and without fidgeting while my tattooist works.
+Using a tattoo numbing cream makes for a much happier tattooist.
+My tattooist can crank his reggaeton and work on me, while I sit as still as a rock.